-- Analogous: Colors that are close to each other in the color wheel, such as yellow, orange and red.
+- Analogous: Colors that are close to each other in the color wheel, such as yellow, orange, and red.

-Once you’ve picked the colors, list their HEX, RGB or Pantone codes in the brand manual so that designers know the exact shades of the colors selected, and so that there are never any off-putting inconsistencies in the branding or design: Skype’s classic light blue is a recognizable color wherever it may be used, and any tinges that are even slightly off, such as a deeper blue, will simply seem unnatural.
+Once you’ve picked the colors, list their HEX, RGB, or Pantone codes in the brand manual so that designers know the exact shades of the colors selected and so that there are never any off-putting inconsistencies in the branding or design: Skype’s classic light blue is a recognizable color wherever it may be used, and any tinges that are even slightly off, such as a deeper blue, will simply seem unnatural.

-What started off as a very much nineties-like logo, with simply too much going on, with the pool water background and clashing text colors, has transformed into the clean, minimalistic and recognizable logo we all know today.
+What started off as a very much nineties-like logo, with simply too much going on, with the pool water background and clashing text colors, has transformed into the clean, minimalistic, and recognizable logo we all know today.
 Just two colors have been implemented, together with an arrow that smiles at users, creating a subtle and subconscious positive effect.

 In their brand guidelines, Amazon has outlined each and every aspect of how the logo should be implemented, as well as how it categorically should NOT be used:

-You should identify at least two fonts: a primary typeface to be used for the body text, and a secondary typeface for the headlines.
-As with other sections, this can be as complex and detailed as you need, or basic and to the point.
+You should identify at least two fonts: a primary typeface to be used for the body text and a secondary typeface for the headlines.
+As with other sections, this can be as complex and detailed as you need or as basic and to the point.
 Take a look at Yale’s typography guidelines:

-Include your entire iconography in the brand manual, as well as when, where and how each icon should be used, and don’t forget about icons for any apps you have as well.
-Also make sure to specify what parameters should be adhered to when creating new icons, as iHeartRadio has done:
+Include your entire iconography in the brand manual, as well as when, where, and how each icon should be used, and don’t forget about icons for any apps you have as well.
+Also, make sure to specify what parameters should be adhered to when creating new icons, as iHeartRadio has done:

-You may want to place a focus on black and white photos, or you may want pictures that reflect your target customer base.
+You may want to place a focus on black-and-white photos, or you may want pictures that reflect your target customer base.
 If your product allows it, try to include images of people reacting positively to it in a positive light.

 Communicating your brand

-It’s like getting to know a person: everyone you’ve ever met seemed unfamiliar and distant at some point, but once you got an idea of their personal history and found some kind of connection with it, most likely you couldn’t help but feel closer to the individual in question.
+It’s like getting to know a person: everyone you’ve ever met seemed unfamiliar and distant at some point, but once you got an idea of their personal history and found some kind of connection with it, most likely, you couldn’t help but feel closer to the individual in question.